KamranAzeem/learn-kubernetes/kubeadm/kubeadm-fedora-flannel.md

 systemctl start kubelet
 ```

-The above command installs additional packages, which are:
+The above command installs some additional packages, which are:
 * cri-tools  - Command line utility to interact with container runtime, such as docker)
 * containernetworking-plugins (formerly *kubernetes-cni*) - Binary files to provision container networking.
 The files are installed in `/opt/cni/bin` or `/usr/libexec/cni` depending on the version of Fedora you are using.
 * socat - Relay for bidirectional data transfer between two independent data channels, e.g. files, pipe, device, socket, program, etc.